chain4energy/c4e-chain/x/cfevesting/README.md

 **State modifications:**

 - Validate `Creator` has enough tokens
-- Generate new `VestingPool` record for creator
+- Generate new `VestingPool` record for creator/owner
-- Save the record inside the Account Vesting Pools keeper's
+- Save the record in the owner account Vesting Pools list
 - Transfer the tokens from the `Creator` account to cfevesting `ModuleAccount`.

 ### Send To Vesting Account